BIO

 I was born in Minneapolis to garden-loving parents, moved to New Orleans at 18 months so Dad could go to grad school, and landed in Charleston, SC when I was 3 years old (Dad’s schooling led to a job there).
 I stayed there until I was 17.
 As all of my family has emigrated West at this point, I spend many springs pining for the smell of jasmine and marshy water and many summers wondering why everyone says California has gotten so humid.
 Charleston had an incredible children’s theatre company.
 When I was 5 I was cast as Gretl in The Sound of Music and that was that.
 I was lucky enough to have many many chances to try my hand on stage, and every time I did I knew more and more that acting was what I wanted to do.

-A year and half ago we made a big change and moved to Northern San Diego County.
+In 2021, my husband (who I met in a my yoga teacher training) and I made a big change and moved to Northern San Diego County.
 It was one of the hardest things I’ve ever done, even though I knew so unquestionably in my soul that it was right.
-We are making a beautiful life here.
+We had our 4th baby 6 weeks before Covid shut LA down, and in that time it became clear to me that I didn’t want to do LA as a mom of 4.
+I wanted something different for my children, and therefore for myself.
+We have an extraordinary life here.
 My next door neighbor (also with 4 kids!) has become one of my best friends.
-I did two spectacular plays within a year of living here.
-My kids walk or bike to school and I get visited regularly by the hawk in the neighborhood.
+I did two spectacular plays within a year of living here, and I’ve continued to work here and up in LA for voiceover and dubbing work.
+My kids walk or bike to school and I get visited regularly by the hawks in the neighborhood.
 It was so hard and sometimes it still is for some big reasons, AND it’s wonderful.
 I’m a big believer in both/and rather than either/or.

 In LA I worked with incredible theatre artists and incredible companies.
 I’ve done theatre in the alleys of downtown LA and in a swimming pool in Studio City.
-I had a great commercial career (little harder to maintain from San Diego but I still love doing them here and there), and am loving doing voiceover work.
-Sometimes I land on TV or in a movie, and I love that too—this actor life works for me.
+I had a great commercial career (little harder to maintain from San Diego but I still love doing them here and there), and the coat closet has been converted to my voiceover studio.
+Sometimes I land on TV or in a movie, and I love that too—the variability of an actor’s life has always suited me.
+Lately I’ve been studying embodiment—what it is to live in a body and experience life fully—as a woman, as a mother, as an artist.
+I have some incredible teachers and I’m curious about where it’s all leading me.

-I think it works for me because there’s a lot in life that I’m passionate about, and at the top of that list are my four children.
+There’s a lot in life that I’m passionate about, and at the top of that list are my four children.
 My number one job on any day is doing what I can to help them feel free to be who they came into this world to be.
-They are, as cliche as it sounds, my greatest teachers—I see the best and worst sides of myself with them and nothing or no one has ever driven me to seek to be the highest version of myself as they do.
-My husband and I have been together for 19 years, and I’m deeply in love with him.
-Writing excites me (I had a blog for years and am bringing it back here yay!
-I’m working on a podcast with a friend, I journal A LOT and have written for different magazines over the years), going somewhere I’ve never been each year excites me, contributing to causes and organizations that are fighting for positive change in this world excites me.
+They are, as cliche as it sounds, my greatest teachers—I see the best and worst sides of myself with them and nothing or no one has ever driven me to seek to be the fullest iteration of myself as they do.
+My husband and I have been together for 22 years, and I’m deeply in love with him.
+Writing excites me , going somewhere I’ve never been each year excites me, contributing to causes and organizations that are fighting for positive change in this world excites me.
 I am not without my darkness and demons, but I find living so wonderful, and if all else fails there is always a house project which could use my attention and there is always a book I want to read and there is always a friend I can reach out to.
 I’m a big believer in gratitude lists—it’s too easy to forget, to easy to get caught up in what someone else is, has or does.
 I want to keep diving deeper into who I am and what I’m here to do and stay thankful for all I am so blessed to have.
 And thank YOU for spending some time here.
 Perhaps our paths will cross in real time.